esmerlingb/prisma-seeder/README.md

   -h, --help             display help for command
 ```

-### Refresh seeds
+### Refresh seeds: `refresh`

-Re-applies seeds skipping any rollback process.
-The `--name` option is required; otherwise, no seeds will be refreshed
+Run `tsx prisma/seed.ts refresh` to re-applies seeds skipping any rollback process.
+The `--name` option is required; otherwise, no seeds will be refreshed.

+Use `tsx prisma/seed.ts refresh --help` to see all available options.

 ```
 Usage: seed refresh [options]